speechmatics/speechmatics-js-sdk/packages/batch-client/README.md

 # Speechmatics batch client 💬

-> [!WARNING]
-> This package is still in beta.
-It should be as functional as the legacy package, but some behaviour may have changed.

 Official JS client for the Speechmatics batch jobs API.

 API documentation can be found here: https://docs.speechmatics.com/jobsapi#tag/jobs